aitomatic/openssa/README.md

 <!-- markdownlint-disable MD013 MD043 -->

-# OpenSSA: Small Specialist Agents for Problem-Solving
+# `OpenSSA`: Small Specialist Agents for Problem-Solving

 `OpenSSA` is an agentic AI framework for solving complex problems in real-world industry domains, overcoming the limitations of LLMs and RAG in such settings.